cambridgeltl/mling_sdgms/README.md

+# mling_sdgms
-# Code repo Combining Deep Generative Models and Cross-lingual Pretraining for Semi-supervised Document Classification*
+This is the code repo for our EACL 2021 paper [Combining Deep Generative Models and Cross-lingual Petraining for Semi-supervised Document Classification](https://www.aclweb.org/anthology/2021.eacl-main.76.pdf).

-This file briefly explains the code for our EMNLP submission.
 The code structure is shown as follows

 ```
 .